 mdfusion

-Merge all Markdown files in a directory tree into a single PDF with beautiful formatting via Pandoc + XeLaTeX.
+Merge all Markdown files in a directory tree into a single PDF or HTML presentation with formatting via Pandoc + XeLaTeX.

 Features

-• Recursive Markdown merge: Collects and sorts all .md files under a directory (natural sort order).
+• Recursively collects and sorts all .md files under a directory (natural sort order)

-• Title page and metadata: Optional title page with configurable title, author, and date.
+• Optionally adds a title page with configurable title, author, and date

 Installation